 Today, they work diligently year round with their 50-plus chapters, 200 support groups and over 1 million individuals impacted by SCI/D across the country.

 This year’s event was a huge success in advocating for legislation that improves the quality of life for people with spinal cord injuries and disorders, but you don’t have to take our word for it.
 See the member pictures and experiences below!

 Nothing About Us Without Us: Cure Medical Supports disability Advocacy and rights

 Cure Medical was a proud sponsor of this year’s Roll on Capitol Hill event.
-Cure Medical Director of Sales Chris Sellwood and VP of Marketing Lisa Wells were on the ground in Washington D.C. to interact with United Spinal members and chapter leaders from all over the U.S.
+Cure Medical Director of Sales Chris Sellwood was on the ground in Washington D.C. to interact with United Spinal members and chapter leaders from all over the U.S.